-Workplaces have an important role in preventing violence against women.
+Workplaces have an important role in promoting gender equality and preventing violence against women.

-The Preventing Violence Together Partnership has developed a step-by-step toolkit to clearly guide partners on their gender equity journey, starting with building leadership commitment.
+The Preventing Violence Together Partnership has developed a step-by-step Toolkit to clearly guide partners on their gender equity journey, starting with building leadership commitment and working towards affecting community change through implementing targeted actions and tracking progress over time.

-Women’s Health in the South East (WHISE) is the regional women’s health service for the Southern Metropolitan Region.
+Women's health in the South East (WHISE) is the leading primary prevention agency for the health and wellbeing of women in the Southern Metropolitan Region of Melbourne.

 Primary prevention in health promotion is at the very core of what we do.
 It is a deliberate way of changing the underlying causes of poor health.
 Rather than treating disease, our work seeks to prevent disease.
 WHISE work aims to reduce incidence of poor health of women in our community.